danielpowney/my-chatbot/readme.txt

 1. Install and activate the plugin.
 2. Create an API.AI account, setup an agent and copy the client access token.
 If you're a newbie I recommend you try importing the Small Talk prebuilt agent.
-4. Go to My Chatbot plugin options page under the Settings menu, enter the access token and then save
+3. Go to My Chatbot plugin options page under the Settings menu, enter the access token and then save
-5. Add the [my_chatbot] shortcode inside the contents of a page 6  View your page and engage in conversation with your chatbot.
+4. Add the [my_chatbot] shortcode inside the contents of a page 5  View your page and engage in conversation with your chatbot.

 == Screenshots ==

-1. A chatbot conversation with rich messages using the [myc_chatbot] shortcode
+1. A chatbot conversation with rich messages using the [my_chatbot] shortcode
 2. Plugin options

 == Changelog ==